teamdeeson/codex/docs/handbook/teams.md

 Each chapter has a team member who acts as chapter lead - an experienced professional whose job it is to bring the chapter together and help it thrive.

-## Pod team

-The pod is a looser group who provide mutual support, advice and guidance to each other.

-We think this is really important to help maintain a small agency feel to working at Deeson as the agency evolves.

-The pod team is also responsible for providing maintenance and support for a set group of long-term clients.

 #Questions and answers about team working

 ## Who’s in charge of what I do?